space-wizards/docs/src/en/space-station-14/departments/service/proposals/botany-rework.md

 * Hydroponics: Department changes will depend on these changes being implemented, and be done after all of these.
 * Additional Mutations: Existing mutations will be ported to the updated system.
 New ones will be future PRs.
 * Balance: This is a system port.
 Any numbers that aren't obviously a bug should be ported over as-is.
 Some math may be simplified for human convenience.
 Hydroponics shouldn't change in popularity only due to the backend changes proposed.
-* Guidebook: This will be it's own PRs worth of work, if the guidebook should automatically detail out plants they way that Chemistry details out recipes.
+* Guidebook: This will be it's own PRs worth of work, if the guidebook should automatically detail out plants or mutations they way that Chemistry details out recipes.
+The written behaviors for Botanists should not change.

 ## Technical Details